Texas Republicans move forward with plans for an indoor convention in Houston, the state's biggest coronavirus hot spot

 “Our decision to hold an in-person convention comes as a direct result of wanting to protect the rights of our delegates as the grassroots of our Party, as well as to lead the way in promoting and practicing our principle of personal responsibility,” Dickey wrote in a statement.

-Abhi Raman, a spokesperson for the Texas Democratic party, said he is “not very happy” with the Republican party’s decision to proceed with an in-person convention.
+Abhi Rahman, a spokesperson for the Texas Democratic Party, said he is “not very happy” with the Republican Party’s decision to proceed with an in-person convention.
 The Texas Democratic party convention took place entirely online in early June.

 “Their decision is completely baffling, it's reckless, it’s irresponsible,” he said.
 “It shows you that they haven’t taken this thing seriously from day one.
 Houston is one of the biggest coronavirus hotspots right now, and they want to go there, they want to hold an in-person convention without requiring face masks, where they're gonna put even more people at risk and the hospitality workers at risk.”

-“Our cases right now are just out of control and this all falls on Governor Abbott,” Raman said.
+“Our cases right now are just out of control and this all falls on Governor Abbott,” Rahman said.
 “He still won't do a statewide mask mandate.”

 Patrick Svitek contributed to this report.